jtouzi/globalaccelerator-and-autoscaling/README.md

 5. Choose **Create function.**
 6. Your function is created; for it code, copy and paste the [Lambda function](autoscaling_globalaccelerator.py) from this GitHub repository.

-> Note: The following command should perform the same action (download autoscaling_globalaccelerator.py and zip the file):
+> Note: The following command should perform the same action (download autoscaling_globalaccelerator.py and zip the file)

 ```
 $ zip autoscaling_globalaccelerator.zip autoscaling_globalaccelerator.py